josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

 7. After a short time, the deployment will complete, and you will be presented with a link to your newly deployed web application.
 CTRL+Click to open it in a new tab.

 8. Try a few different combinations of origin, destination, date, and time in the application.
-The information you are shown is the result of both the ML API you published, as well as information retrieved from the Weather Underground API.
+The information you are shown is the result of both the ML API you published, as well as information retrieved from the DarkSky API.

 9. Congratulations!
 You have built and deployed an intelligent system to Azure.